brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](cake.png)
 *Slide from [that one talk he's always giving](https://drive.google.com/drive/folders/0BxKBnD5y2M8NUXhZaXBCNXE4QlE)*

-> If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning
+> If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning<br/> Yann LeCun

-Yann's point is that the bulk of information contained in things is "unstructured".
-Reinforcement learning takes extremely low information density, e.g. a win-loss signal from a Go self-play game, and propagates that learning signal through many board states (e.g. training the value network to predict win rate from given board state).
-The signal-to-noise ratio there is not good, so reinforcement learning is **extremely** data-hungry.
+Yann's cake metaphor is meant to point out that the bulk of information contained in data is "unstructured".
+Reinforcement learning takes extremely noisy and low information density signal, e.g. a win-loss result from a game of self-play, and propagates that learning signal through many board states (e.g. training the value network to predict win rate from given board state).
+Because the signal-to-noise ratio there is so poor, reinforcement learning is **extremely** data-hungry.

-Supervised learning is a little better: let's say we want to build a CNN to classify images of dogs.
-Each training example contains a human-created label, which is much less noisy than a Go result, and is backpropagated through only the current image, a much stronger learning signal.
-Supervised learning generally requires fewer examples than reinforcement learning to achieve good performance.
+Supervised learning is a little better: if we were to build a CNN to classify pictures of dogs, each training example would consist of an image and a human-made correct label that would only be backpropagated through a single image.
+The per-sample information density is much greater, and the label noise non-existent (unless the human has mislabeled the image!).
+Supervised learning generally requires far fewer examples than reinforcement learning to achieve good performance.

 Finally there's what Yann calls "self-supervised" learning, in which "the system learns to predict part of its input from other parts of its input"[^22].
-The idea is that the unstructured input data contains far more information than any supervised labels ever could, and so finding ways to cleverly predict parts of the input results in much better learning signal and eventual learnt representations.
+The idea is that the unstructured input data contains far more information than any supervised labels ever could, and so finding ways to cleverly predict parts of the input results in much better learning efficiency, and enables using a much larger set of unlabaled data.

 A fun recent example of successful self-supervised learning is monocular depth estimation[^23].